yairEO/tagify/README.md

 dropdown:select    | Suggestions dropdown item selected (by mouse/keyboard/touch)
 dropdown:scroll    | Tells the percentage scrolled. (`event.detail.percentage`)
 dropdown:noMatch   | No whitelist suggestion item matched for the the typed input.
-At this point it is possible to manually set `tagify.suggestedListItems` to any possible custom value, for example: `[{ value:"default" }]`
+At this point it is possible to manually set `tagify.suggestedListItems` to any possible custom value, for example: `[{ value:"default" }]` dropdown:updated   | Fired when the dropdown list is re-filtered while suggestions list is visible and a tag was removed so it was re-added as a suggestion

 ## Hooks